Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model: Thermodynamic limit for the KS model ( )

-{\bf Thermodynamic limit for the KS model~(\ref{Eq:KS:original}).} Most of the dynamical states found in the KS model~(\ref{Eq:KS:original}) with finite $N$, have complex chaotic behavior.
+Most of the dynamical states found in the KS model~(\ref{Eq:KS:original}) with finite $N$, have complex chaotic behavior.
 However, in the thermodynamic limit $N\to\infty$, they admit a simple analytic representation.
 If $N\gg 1$, the state of the phase oscillators $\{\psi_i(t)\}$ can be described by a probability density function $f(\psi,\omega,t)$, which obeys the continuity equation

 where

 is the continuum version of the velocity field in Eq.~(\ref{Eq:KS:original}), and